kucherL/gameSearch/README.md

-The project still in work.
+This project still in work.

 This app was made with [IGDB API](https://www.igdb.com/api).